xybu/ugl-server/README.md

 * 103 - Password should not be empty

 #### 3. logout
 Logout is a webclient-only event.
-For mobile apps please use revokeToken event.
+For mobile apps please use revokeToken event. **To be updated to reflect token-based system.**

 ##### Associated Errors

 #### 4. register
-Register an account.
+Register an account. **To be updated to reflect token-based system.**

 ##### Request
 **Format:**